Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us3000/readme.md

 The GET_JOB_APPLICATIONS_REQUEST message has the following format

-    GET_JOB_APPLICATIONS_REQUEST, «candidate_id»
+    GET_JOB_APPLICATIONS_REQUEST, «candidate_email»

-Where `candidate_id` is the id of the candidate that wants to list his job applications.
+Where `candidate_email` is the email of the candidate that wants to list his job applications.

 #### 4.1 Server Response